ESGF/esgf-drslib/doc/p_cmip5/p_cmip5.rst

 '''''''''''''''''''''''''''''
 After successful completion of the find_product method, the followin attibutes of the instance contain information:

-   :ivar product: the product to be assigned to the file;
+   :product: the product to be assigned to the file;
-   :ivar reason: a short summary of the reasons for the assigment;
+   :reason: a short summary of the reasons for the assigment;
-   :ivar rc: a return code, 'OKnnn' if successful, 'ERRnnn' if not.
+   :rc: a return code, 'OKnnn' if successful, 'ERRnnn' if not.

 Usage